Byzantinism: Aristocracy and bureaucracy

-The Byzantine Empire is a modern term applied by Westerners to the Eastern Roman Empire (that survived a thousand years after the western one collapsed in 476) and thus had a complex system of aristocracy and bureaucracy which was derived from earlier Roman systems.
+The Byzantine Empire is a term used to describe the Roman Empire after its capital was moved to Constantinople in 330 AD and Christianity became the state religion.
+The Empire survived a thousand years after parts in the west collapsed in 476.
+It had a complex system of aristocracy and bureaucracy which was evolved from earlier Roman systems.
 At the apex of the pyramid stood the Emperor, sole ruler and divinely ordained, and beneath him a multitude of officials and court functionaries operated the administrative machinery of the state.
 A key component of state power was the prestige of the imperial institution and its long antiquity.
 Ceremony and the granting of both honorific titles and valuable offices was therefore extensive and elaborate.

 Over the nearly fifteen hundred years of the empire's existence, different titles were adopted and discarded, and many lost or gained prestige.
 By the time of Heraclius in the 7th century many of the early Roman titles, grounded in the Latin language and the traditions of the old Roman Republic had become obsolete in the now mostly Greek-speaking empire, although Latin survived longer in law and in the military.
 Heraclius formally changed the official language to Greek from Latin in 610.
 Titles inspired by their Greek tradition, often only rough approximation of Latin concepts, became common (i.e. "basileus" [βασιλεύς] instead of "caesar" or "augustus" for the title of the emperor himself).
 Other titles changed meaning (for example, "Patriarch") or were devalued with time (such as "consul").

 Among important qualities of the Empire was also the caesaropapism, the subjugation of church to the state.

-Byzantinism in Germany

-According to the Polish historian Feliks Koneczny, German culture is deeply rooted in Byzantinism, a phenomenon he calls German Byzantinism (Bizantynizm niemiecki).
-It started with the formation of the Holy Roman Empire and the adaptation of Byzantine theories concerning political rule to German lands by Otto I and subsequent Holy Roman Emperors.